Nikola Tesla's Night of Terror: Filming

 Nida Manzoor directed the third block, consisting of the fourth and fifth episodes.
 The sets for 1903 New York City were located at Nu Boyana Film Studios in Sofia, Bulgaria.

 Promotion

 The trailer for the episode was released after the broadcast of the previous episode, "Orphan 55".

 Broadcast and reception

 Television

 "Nikola Tesla's Night of Terror" aired on 19 January 2020.

 Ratings

 "Nikola Tesla's Night of Terror" was watched by 4.04 million viewers overnight, making it the sixth most watched programme for the day in the United Kingdom.
 The episode had an Audience Appreciation Index score of 79.
 The episode received an official total of 5.20 million viewers across all UK channels.

 Critical reception

 The episode holds an approval rating of 89% on Rotten Tomatoes and an average of 7/10 based on 18 reviews.
-The website's critical consensus reads, "If a tad light on meaning, "Nikola Tesla's Night of Terror" is still an enjoyable historical romp that benefits greatly from Jodie Whittaker and guest star Goran Višnjić's crackling chemistry."
+The website's critical consensus reads, "If a tad light on meaning, "Nikola Tesla's Night of Terror" is still an enjoyable historical romp that benefits greatly from Jodie Whittaker and guest star Goran Visnjic's crackling chemistry."